thesabinelim/comp1531-slackr/seprinciples.md

 - admin.py
-    - created a stub function for the errors so that the overall opacity of the program is far more 'opaque', that is that its easier for the user to understand what is happening in the main function.
+    - created a function for the errors so that the overall opacity of the program is far more 'opaque', that is that its easier for the user to understand what is happening in the main function.
 This also allows further flexibility when implementing new errors in the future as this can be done at